abenhamdine/awesome-extjs/README.md

 - [Sencha Adventures](https://github.com/loiane/sencha-adventures) - A collection of resources to learn Sencha frameworks by @loiane.
 - [What is ExtJS](http://whatisextjs.com/) - A blog with some interesting ExtJS examples and code snippets.
 - [Coding Ideas](http://www.coding-ideas.de/category/blog/extjs/) - A blog with articles about several frameworks and some nice articles about ExtJS.
-- [Jorge Ramon](https://jorgeramon.me/extjs-tutorials/) - Some useful tutorials for ExtJS 5 and 6.
 - [Learn From Saki](http://extjs.eu/) - Site of an ExtJS developer and author of several extensions.

 ## Tutorials, examples